adobe/helix-ops/README.md

-  --name          The name of the monitor, channel and policy           [string] --group_policy  The name of a common policy to add the monitor to     [string] --incubator     Flag as incubator setup                              [boolean] --script        The path to the custom monitor script to use          [string]
+  --name          The name of the monitor, channel and policy           [string] --group_policy  The name of a common policy to add the monitor to     [string] --incubator     Flag as incubator setup                              [boolean] --type          The type of monitor (api or browser)                  [string] --script        The path to a custom monitor script                   [string]

 $ npx newrelic setup \
   https://adobeioruntime.net/api/v1/web/namespace/package/action@v1/_status_check/healthcheck.json \